V3ct0r1024/pkodev.stallserver/README.md

 * ~~Fix application crash on startup when local port is closed;~~
 * ~~Fix bridge hanging when blocking packets on enabled encryption in GateServer.cfg~~ (thanks to @small666 for finding the bug);
 * ~~Make thread synchronization when processing packets;~~
-* Close the offline stall if it is empty (sold out);
+* ~~Close the offline stall if it is empty (sold out);~~
-* Modification of GateServer.exe to determine the IP addresses of clients that are behind the server of offline stalls.
-At this point in the logs and database, the IP addresses of all clients will be written as **127.0.0.1** (if both GateServer.exe and pkodev.stallserver.exe are running on the same machine).
+* ~~Modification of GateServer.exe to determine the IP addresses of clients that are behind the server of offline stalls.
+At this point in the logs and database, the IP addresses of all clients will be written as **127.0.0.1** (if both GateServer.exe and pkodev.stallserver.exe are running on the same machine);~~
 * Compatibility with Corsairs Online (CO) source code.

 ## Building and running